offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Library Functions\/Wrappers\/Optional)_TOPIC/`

-An optional class is a wrapper that either holds on to an object or is empty (similar to Java or Python's optional class).
+`std::optional` is a wrapper that either holds on to an object or is empty (similar to Java or Python's optional class).

 ```c++
 std::optional<int> take(int x) {